1993 Rugby World Cup Sevens qualifying: Sicily (1992)

 Seventeen nations came to Catania, Sicily, in May 1992 (from 29th to 31st) to battle for four qualifying spots in the finals in 1993.
 They were divided into three groups, five in one and six in the other two.
 Taiwan, Namibia, Spain and Hong Kong were the successful qualifiers after three group stages and three knockout rounds.
 The affair was complicated and confused.
 The group stages produced a situation where, by the transition from the second to the third groups, the lower ranked teams were better off losing to one another in order to face weaker opposition in stage 3.
 Also, the two teams with the best records leading into the quarter-finals, Namibia (played 8 won 8) and Zimbabwe (played 9 won 7, drawn 1, lost 1) ended up playing each other.
-Meanwhile, a Czechoslovakian side that had won just one match made it to the quarterfinals at the expense of Tunisia that had won 5 of 9.
+Meanwhile, a Czechoslovak side that had won just one match made it to the quarterfinals at the expense of Tunisia that had won 5 of 9.